sicajc/EECS_LAB_TRAINING/lab2/REAMDME.md

 - Trace the gate-level simulation to search for the unknown source within the circuit.

 # Algorithm design
-- Whenever you try to create an algorithm, first code it out using High-level language to ensure that the procedure you claimed is correct.
+1. Whenever you try to create an algorithm, first code it out using High-level language to ensure that the procedure you claimed is correct.
-- After coding out and tested the baseline model, try to optimize it in terms of logic, HW efficiency.
-Create as many for loop as possible.
+2. After coding out and tested the baseline model, try to optimize it in terms of logic, HW efficiency.
+Create as many for loops as possible.
-- Unfolding technique can be used for for loop too, do not forget that, in HW this can achieve great performance.
+3. Unfolding technique can be used for for loop too, do not forget that, in HW this can achieve great performance.
 Cross iteration unfolding.
 An example is for QR cordic, the cordic turns 4 times in a single iteration.
+4. If pattern is provided, one can actually first run through every test case in the given pattern uing high-level language.
+Things like python or C.